pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 motor_M2.setMaxAcceleration(motor_M2.getMaxAcceleration() * 0.5f);
 ```

-**Important Note:**
+**IMPORTANT NOTE:**

-You can swap seamlessly between speed and position control by applying the appropriate commands to the motor.
+- You can swap seamlessly between speed and position control by applying the appropriate commands to the motor.
 The motor driver will automatically switch between the two control modes.

 #### Motor M3 Closed-Loop Position Control

 Since we are reusing the pins from M1, we can leave the motor connected to M1.
-To be able to use the dc motor in a position controlled closed loop comment out the previous code for motor M1, e.g.:
+To be able to use the DC motor in a position controlled closed loop comment out the previous code for motor M2, e.g.:

 ```
 // // motor M2